 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 When I was growing up, I knew a boy who came to our church meetings (because his parents made him come) who was very shy and wouldn’t say above half a dozen words.
-I knew he enjoyed talking to me but was much too shy to say much in face-to-face interaction.
+I knew he enjoyed talking to me but was too shy to say much in face-to-face interaction.

 Negative Effects of Technology: What Are They?